-Foreign exchange reserves refer to the money or claims in foreign exchange, gold or Special Drawing Rights (SDRs) kept in the central bank and other international financial institutions.

-- (ii) Refer to the importance of forex reserves under unit 5 in the Student's Book. - (iii) No, our country doesn't always get enough of the forex it always requires.
-Refer to the causes of forex shortages under unit 5 in the Student's Book.
+- (i) Foreign exchange reserves refer to the money or claims in foreign exchange, gold or Special Drawing Rights (SDRs) kept in the central bank and other international financial institutions. - (ii) Refer to the importance of forex reserves under unit 5 in the learner's book. - (iii) No, our country doesn't always get enough of the forex it always requires.
+Refer to the causes of forex shortages under unit 5 in the learner's book.

-Base on the content notes in the Student's Book Unit 5 and harmonises learner's discussions.
+Base on the content notes in the Learner's Book Unit 5 and harmonises learner's discussions.
 Tell learners that, like other LDCs, Rwanda faces forex shortages at times.